bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Javascript-Concepts-You-Should-Understand.md

 ### CALLING SOMETHING IN THE WRONG CONTEXT CAN MESS YOU UP!

--   <span id="b960">could throw an error if it expects this to have some other method or whatever that doesn't exist</span>
+-   <span id="b960">could throw an error if it expects this to have some other method or whatever that doesn’t exist</span>
 -   <span id="1880">you could also overwrite values or assign values to exist in a space where they should not exist</span>
 -   <span id="c9f0">if you call a function as a callback, it will set `this` to be the outer function itself, even if the function you were calling is a method that was called on a particular object</span>